-The Pinacoteca Civica Bruno Molajoli is located in the historic center of Fabriano.
-The gallery was founded in 1862 and is located within the Hospital of Saint Mary of Good Jesus.
-The institution was named in 1988 to Bruno Molajoli, Fabriano art historian and director of fine arts in the sixties.
-The museum collection consists mainly of works of medieval art with frescoes, tables and rare wooden sculptures of the second half of the XIII and XIV century.
-In particular, they are of great importance the works of local artists Allegretto Nuzi, Antonio da Fabriano, Simone De Magistris and Orazio Gentileschi.
-Significant are the artifacts of Flemish tapestries between the fifteenth and seventeenth century.
-Among the most precious tapestries stand out the series dedicated to the Acts of the Apostles.
-The Art Gallery houses an important section dedicated to Ester Merloni, Fabriano collector who donated his collection to the city.
-The collection includes works by artists of the twentieth century, such as De Chirico, De Pisis, Giacomo Balla, Alberto Burri, Enrico Castellani, Piero Dorazio and Giovanni Boldini.
-Di Boldini is a new design: a pencil portrait.
-Inside the Art Gallery is a section dedicated to “Digital Creatives” with the story of the works done by Fabriano kindergartners for their peers.
+The Bruno Molajoli Civic Art Gallery is located in the historic center of Fabriano.
+The Pinacoteca was founded in 1862 and is located inside the Hospital of Santa Maria del Buon Gesù.
+The Institution was named in 1988 to Bruno Molajoli, art historian from Fabriano and director of Fine Arts in the 1960s.
+The museum collection is mostly composed of works of medieval art with frescoes, tables and rare wooden sculptures from the second half of the 13th and 14th centuries.
+In particular, the works of local artists Allegretto Nuzi, Antonio da Fabriano, Simone De Magistris and Orazio Gentileschi are of great importance.
+The Flemish tapestry artifacts between the fifteenth and seventeenth centuries are significant.
+Among the most precious tapestries, the series dedicated to the Acts of the Apostles stand out.
+The Pinacoteca houses an important section dedicated to Ester Merloni, a collector from Fabriano who donated her collection to the city.
+The collection includes works by artists of the twentieth century, such as: De Chirico, De Pisis, Giacomo Balla, Alberto Burri, Enrico Castellani, Piero Dorazio and Giovanni Boldini.
+There is an unpublished drawing by Boldini: a pencil portrait.
+Inside the Pinacoteca there is a section dedicated to “Digital Creatives” with the story of the works made by the children of the Fabriano kindergarten for their peers.